YosysHQ-Docs/AppNote-109/docs/source/index.rst

 there is some progress ongoing (fairness assumption).

 A safety property can be trivially proven by doing nothing, because this will never lead to a scenario where a "bad thing" occurs.
-A liveness property can point out that a system is not making any progress w.r.t the functionality and time-lapse of the data that the design is supposed to provide.
+A liveness property complements safety properties, but they are more difficult to prove because the solver needs to guarantee that something will happen infinitely many times.

 An example of a liveness property is from the classic arbiter problem that states that *every request must be eventually granted*, that can be described